AL3X-69/AL3X-69/README.md

 [<img align="right" alt="🐙 Tako is watching you" width="400" src="https://github.com/AL3X-69/AL3X-69/blob/main/github-metrics.svg">](https://alex6.dev)
 # Hi there 👋
 ### I'm Alex6, a Java Fullstack developer ☕.
-I'm a self-taught programmer since 2015, I learned a few languages and framework including but not limited to: Java, JS, TS, HTML5/CSS3, Sass, Spring, C#, .NET, JQuery, etc.
+I'm a self-taught programmer since 2015.
+During these years, I learned a few languages and frameworks including but not limited to: Java, JS, TS, HTML5/CSS3, Sass, Spring, C#, .NET, JQuery, etc.

 If you have a project idea, need a developper, want some help on something or just want to talk with me, you can contact me (my socials are a little further down this page) and I will be happy to talk with you 😄 !